On Air Now

 Think of your favourite piece of music, and think about how you might react to it.

-If you’re having trouble, have a listen to this spine-tingling vocal version of Elgar’s Nimrod, by Voces8:
+If you’re having trouble, have a listen to this spine-tingling performance of ‘Lux Aeterna’, a vocal rendition of Elgar’s ‘Nimrod’, by Voces8:

 Did you feel chills, a lump in your throat, or perhaps a tingling sensation on the back of your neck?
 Then you might have a more unique brain than you think.